 Proposal Statement: In support of prioritizing most dangerous health and safety concerns (see immediately preceding item).
 This edit could be combined with the immediately preceding item.

-Supported by: Conservation Law Foundation; HEET (with clarification)
+Supported by: Conservation Law Foundation; HEET (with clarification); Jonathan Buonocore

 Supporting Statements:

 HEET (with clarification) – Using the Department’s six exact mandates might be more clear and less likely to cause confusion or ocnflicts.

+Jonathan Buonocore (with request) – It is worthwhile to ensure that these definitions are created in line with the best available evidence, including identification of populations, buildings, and other infrastructure within safety-relevant distances.

 Opposed by: Attorney General’s Office; USW; HEET; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil)